sakshisingh1809/lichtblyck_forecasting/README.md

 ## Upsampling example

-If we have an hour where a customer consumes a volume of 6 MWh (`q = 6`), i.e., has an average power of 6 MW (`w = 6`), and pays a price of 30 Eur/MWh (`p = 30`), then the revenue is 180 Eur (`r = 180`).
-Let's say the average temperature in that hour is 8 degC (`t = 8`):
+If, in the year 2020, a customer consumes a volume of 1 GWh (`q = 1000`), i.e., has an average power of 0.11 MW (`w = 0.11`), and pays a price of 30 Eur/MWh (`p = 30`), then the revenue is 30 kEur (`r = 30000`).
+Let's say the average temperature in the year is 7.98 degC (`t = 7.98`):

 ```
-                     q  w   p    r  t
+                                q         w        r     p     t
-ts_left_local
-2020-01-01 00:00:00  6  6  30  180  8
+ts_left
+2020-01-01 00:00:00+01:00  1000.0  0.113843  30000.0  30.0  7.98
 ```

-If we resample these values to a higher-frequency timeseries (e.g. quarter-hourly), then the values of the discrete quantities (`q` and `r`) become smaller, as their values need to be spread over the resulting rows.
-The values of the continuous quantities (`w`, `p` and `t`) are more or less unchanged, as they are averages.
+If we resample these values to a higher-frequency timeseries (e.g. quarteryearly), then the values of the summable quantities (`q` and `r`) become smaller, as their values need to be spread over the resulting rows.
+If nothing more is known about how the volume is consumed, we assume that the consumption rate is constant throughout the period.
+This means we have to **distribute** the values over the new rows, **in proportion to their duration**.
+(Because the 3rd and 4th quarter have more days than the 1st and 2nd quarter, they get a larger fraction of the original value.)

-If nothing more is known about how the volume is consumed throughout the day, the best estimate for the discrete quantities is to simply divide the values by the number of new rows (4 in this case), and the best estimate for the continous quantities is to simply repeat the value:
+The values of the averagable quantities (`w` and `t`) are **unchanged**, i.e., they are simply copies of the original value.
+Also the value of the derived quantity `p` turns out to be unchanged.
+The resulting values are therefore:

 ```
-                       q  w   p     r  t
+                                q         w        r     p     t
-ts_left_local
-2020-01-01 00:00:00  1.5  6  30  45.0  8
-2020-01-01 00:15:00  1.5  6  30  45.0  8
-2020-01-01 00:30:00  1.5  6  30  45.0  8
-2020-01-01 00:45:00  1.5  6  30  45.0  8
+ts_left
+2020-01-01 00:00:00+01:00  248.52  0.113843  7455.60  30.0  7.98
+2020-04-01 00:00:00+02:00  248.63  0.113843  7459.02  30.0  7.98
+2020-07-01 00:00:00+02:00  251.37  0.113843  7540.98  30.0  7.98
+2020-10-01 00:00:00+02:00  251.48  0.113843  7544.40  30.0  7.98
 ```

-Note that in this case, due to lack of information about the sub-hour granularity, all rows are identical.
-And also that each row is consistent (i.e., `q` equals `w` times the duration in hours, and `r` equals `p` times `q` ).
+This is the best guess we can make without using any additional information about how the values are distributed throughout the year.
+Note that each row is consistent, i.e., `q` equals `w` times the duration in hours, and `r` equals `p` times `q`.

 ## Downsampling example

-Something similar happens when going in the reverse direction, but a bit more intrecate.
-Let's start with these quarterhourly values:
+Something similar happens when going in the reverse direction, but a bit more intricate.
+Let's start with these quarteryearly values:

 ```
-                       q  w     p   r   t
+                               q         w        r      p     t
-ts_left_local
-2020-01-01 00:00:00  2.0  8  40.0  80   8
-2020-01-01 00:15:00  1.5  6  20.0  30   6
-2020-01-01 00:30:00  1.0  4  25.0  25   7
-2020-01-01 00:45:00  1.5  6  30.0  45  11
+ts_left
+2020-01-01 00:00:00+01:00  300.0  0.137426  11330.1  37.77   1.3
+2020-04-01 00:00:00+02:00  180.0  0.082418   4554.0  25.30  12.3
+2020-07-01 00:00:00+02:00  200.0  0.090580   4260.0  21.30  15.1
+2020-10-01 00:00:00+02:00  320.0  0.144862   9856.0  30.80   3.2
 ```

-If we resample to a lower-frequency timeseries (hourly), we need to **sum** the values of the discrete quantities.
-We can **average** the values of the continuous quantities, but, for the price, the average must be weighed with the volume (`q`) or power (`w`) in order to get the correct value.
-Alternatively, the price is always `r/q` and can be calculated from these values after *they* are upsampled:
+If we resample to a lower-frequency timeseries (e.g. yearly), we need to **sum** the values of the summable quantities `q` and `r` (the duration does not need to be considered).

+For the time-averagable quantities (`w` and `t`), the **average** of the individual values must be calculated, **weighted with the duration** of each row.
+(Alternatively, for the power `w`: this is always `q/duration` and can always be calculated from these values after *they* are downsampled.)

+For the derived quantity `p`, this is also an average of the individual values, but weighted with the volume `q` of each row.
+(Alternatively: the price is always `r/q` and can always be calculated from these values after *they* are downsampled.)

+The resulting downsampled values are:

 ```
-                     q  w   p    r  t
+                                q         w        r     p     t
-ts_left_local
-2020-01-01 00:00:00  6  6  30  180  8
+ts_left
+2020-01-01 00:00:00+01:00  1000.0  0.113843  30000.0  30.0  7.98
 ```

-(Note that the 'simple row-average' of the price is the incorrect 28.75 Eur/MWh, instead of the (correct) weighted average of 30 Eur/MWh.)
+(Note that the 'simple row-average' of the power, temperature, and price result in incorrect values.)

 ---